WooCommerce Checklist: Use This 63-Point Guide To Increase Store Sales [2018 Update]

 - That’s A Wrap

-1. Do You Feature A High-resolution Banner Image With Clear Messaging And Call To Action?
+1. Do You Have a High-resolution Banner Image With Clear Messaging And Call To Action?

 Nail your first impression.
 Make sure all the images and content above the fold can help them form a good first impression about your site.